VarrunVashisht/PowerBi-superStore-sales-profit-dashboard/README.md

 ## 🖼 Dashboard Preview
 Below is a preview of the Power BI dashboard (exported from Power BI as PDF):

-> 📌 **Note:** GitHub does not directly render PDFs as images.
-> To display this properly:
-> 1. Open the PDF
-> 2. Take a screenshot of the dashboard
-> 3. Save it as `dashboard.png`
-> 4. Place it inside the repository
-> 5. Update the image link below

 ```markdown
 ![Super Store Dashboard Preview](dashboard.png)
 ````